ct-Open-Source/ct-Smart-Home/README.md

 We also use the `:latest` versions of [Eclipse Mosquitto](https://hub.docker.com/_/eclipse-mosquitto) and [Zigbee2mqtt](https://github.com/Koenkk/zigbee2mqtt.io).

-The Docker images are hosted on the [Docker Hub](https://hub.docker.com/repository/docker/ctmagazin/ctnodered) and on [GitHubs Package Registry ghcr.io](https://github.com/orgs/ct-Open-Source/packages/container/package/ctnodered).
-The default is to use GitHubs Package Registry, since the rate limits and retention policies of the Docker Hub are possible causes for future issues.
+The Docker images are hosted on the [Docker Hub](https://hub.docker.com/repository/docker/ctmagazin/ctnodered) and on [GitHubs Container Registry ghcr.io](https://github.com/orgs/ct-Open-Source/packages/container/package/ctnodered).
+The default is to use GitHubs Container Registry, since the rate limits and retention policies of the Docker Hub are possible causes for future issues.

 ## Further information